ciphermenial/ciphermenial.github.io/_posts/2022-07-19-my-haproxy-config.md

 I have an ACL configured that matches my internal network range of 192.168.88.0/24

-It will then redirect traffic to my internal backend (int) if it matches the rule, otherwise it will send it to my external backend (ext)
+It will then redirect traffic to my internal backend (internal) if it matches the rule, otherwise it will send it to my external backend (cloudflare)

 ### External Frontend